 CODATA-RDA School of Research Data Science

 The ever-accelerating volume and variety of data being generated is having a huge impact of a wide variety of research disciplines, from the sciences to the humanities: the international, collective ability to create, share and analyse vast quantities of data is having a profound, transformative effect.
 What can justly be called the ‘Data Revolution’ offers many opportunities coupled with significant challenges.
 High among these is the need to develop the necessary professions and skills.
 There is a recognised need for individuals with the combination of skills necessary to optimise use of the new data sets.
-Such individuals may have a variety of different titles: Data Scientist, Data Engineer, Data Analyst, Data Visualiser, Data Curator.
-All of them are essential in making the most of the data generated.
+Researchers and research institutions worldwide recognise the need to develop data skills and we see short courses, continuing professional development and MOOCs providing training in data skills and research data management.

-Contemporary research – particularly when addressing the most significant, transdisciplinary research challenges – cannot effectively be done without a range of skills relating to data.
-This includes the principles and practice of Open Science and research data management and curation, the use of a range of data platforms and infrastructures, large scale analysis, statistics, visualisation and modelling techniques, software development and annotation, etc, etc. The ensemble of these skills, we define as ‘Research Data Science’.
+In sum, this is because of the realisation that contemporary research – particularly when addressing the most significant, inter-disciplinary research challenges – cannot effectively be done without a range of skills relating to data.
+These skills include the principles and practice of Open Science and research data management and curation, the use of a range of data platforms and infrastructures, large scale analysis, statistics, visualisation and modelling techniques, software development and annotation, etc, etc. The ensemble of these skills, we define as ‘Research Data Science’, that is the science of research data: how to look after and use the data that is core to your research.

-It is strategic priority for both CODATA and the Research Data Alliance to build capacity and to develop skills, training young researchers in the principles of Research Data Science.
-Particular attention is paid to the needs of young researchers in LMICs.
-It is important that Open Data and Open Science benefit research in LMICs and the unequal ability to exploit these developments does not become another lamentable aspect of the ‘digital divide’.
-On the contrary, it has been argued that the ‘Data Revolution’ provides a notable opportunity for reducing that divide in a number of respects.
+The signfiicant and palpable demand from individuals and institutions means that it is a strategic priority for both CODATA and the Research Data Alliance to build capacity and to develop skills, training young researchers in the principles of Research Data Science.
+A particular issue is also the needs of young researchers in Lower and Middle Income Countries (LMICs): it is important that Open Data and Open Science benefit research in LMICs and that an unequal ability to exploit these developments does not become another lamentable aspect of the ‘digital divide’.
+On the contrary, it has been argued that the ‘Data Revolution’ may offer a notable opportunity for reducing that divide in a number of respects.

 Mission and Objectives

-The CODATA-RDA Research Data Science Summer Schools will:
+The CODATA-RDA Schools of Research Data Science will:

-- address recognised need for Research Data Science skills across disciplines;
+- address recognised need for Research Data Science skills across all disciplines;

-- provide a pathway from a broad introductory course for all researchers (Vanilla) through more advanced and specialised courses (Flavours and Toppings);
+- provide a pathway from a broad foundational course through to more advanced and specialised courses or workshops;

 - be reproducible: all materials will be online with Open licences;